virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 - start with behavior
 - then add mental health
-- then function
 - then chronic burden

-This was not just EDA for presentation.
-It directly informed how I structured the experiment.

 ### Why Not
-I did **not** overstate the analysis by pretending I ran a huge formal feature-selection pipeline at this stage.

 I also did **not** rely on a single correlation matrix as the entire story, because: